 Instead, let me go back to the idea that advertising is obsolete.
 After all, there was a time before advertising, and then what did people do?
 Well, I think it is fair to say that people then lived in either smaller communities, or neighbourhoods where there were social bonds of varying strength that they could draw on.
 So if a person needed something that they couldn't make or borrow and they preferred not to steal it, as is generally the case, then the next step was to ask around among friends and acquaintances, and/or look around at the next market or market visit.
 So part of how this worked out before is that the actual ongoing human relationships on a face to face basis, including via degrees of separation as in the case of when cousin Bob has never bought whatever widget you need but he heard his buddy George bought one from Lisa down the road and it works perfectly.
 Word got around, and it depended on people doing the wording, so to speak.

 So on one hand, that made it clear to me that advertising isn't necessary, which reiterates that it is propaganda.
 It was introduced in the first place not because people no longer lived in communities or could tell each other about things by word of mouth as such.
 It wasn't even brought in for the purposes of competition to begin with.
 The earliest mail order catalogues in many countries were produced and sent out by companies that had no real competition.
 Instead, propaganda was rejigged into a specialized form in order to convince people that they had needs they never had before, so that they would buy stuff to fill those new "needs."
-And of course, capitalist firms were ready to oblige with products galore, especially after the second world war.
+And of course, capitalist firms were ready to oblige with products galore, especially after the second world war when they were facing potential cuts to arms manufacturing.
 That this form of propaganda at least partially hijacked the information seeking loop a person would go on when looking for whatever widget for whatever reason was nastily clever.
 But the truth is that with or without the internet, people are quite capable of finding out about stuff they need or want to buy.
 Even where social ties and real life relationships can't necessarily provide the information, there is a whole ecosystem of catalogues and sources out there at the good old public library, although of course various capitalists have been attacking them lately in hopes of privatizing them.
 The extraordinary resistance they and neoliberal governments have been encountering to closing and privatizing public libraries has thoroughly surprised them.

 If Woodcock's argument for an advertising ban gets real traction, the troubles will of course all be in the details, and we will have to deal with issues like the immediate temptation larger capitalist entities will have to try to pay people to shill to their networks of friends and family.
 At least, as long as there is capitalism anyway, since it seems to be a rule of this economic system that every effort will be made to sell knock offs or pretend that the latest packaging really means that the product is like magic fairy dust and will fix your life.
 Thinking over what an at least advertising-lite world might look like, I suppose it could look a lot like the movies when they were still mostly in black and white, in the sense of a lack of billboards, franchise outlets, and product placements.
 (Top)